Interference of Temporally Distinguishable Photons Using Frequency-Resolved Detection

 Next we discuss the experimental setup and our observation of three-photon interference using frequency-resolved detection.
-We pump the PPTKP crystal at higher power to ensure a higher probability of generating two pairs of photons.
-We use a PBS and two non-polarizing beam splitters to probabilistically split the four photons into four spatial modes (see Fig.\ref{fig:3}(a) and supplemental material).
-We then introduce relative delays between the photons and combine three of the four spatial modes into a single fiber using a tritter.
-As before, the photons are then dispersed using the CBG, separated using a tritter and their spectral correlations are measured using three detectors connected to the timing-interval analyzer.
+We pump the PPKTP crystal at higher power \red (400 mW) \black to ensure a higher probability of generating two pairs of photons (see the supplemental material).
+We use a PBS and two nonpolarizing beam splitters to probabilistically split the four photons into four spatial modes [see Fig.~\ref{fig:3}(a)].
+We then introduce relative delays between the photons \red using two-photon interference measurements as a calibration tool, \black and combine three of the four spatial modes into a single fiber using a tritter ($3\times 3~$ beam splitter).
+As before, the three photons are then dispersed using the CBG, separated using a tritter and their spectral correlations are measured using three detectors connected to the TIA. \red The fourth photon is used to trigger the TIA. \black